jaspock/tpln2425/docs/assignment-searchinvectorialspace.md

 ### Step 4: Analysis of the results obtained

 Spend some time anlysing the results obtained with the two techniques and with the different parameters you modified.
-Add some discussion on your conclusions in the notebook.
+Describe your impression about the relation between the papers in the query and those found with the different approaches.
+You can also comment on how informative or easy to interpret are the scores Add some discussion on your conclusions in the notebook.

 ## Part 2: Sentence Embeddings with SentenceTransformers